richardwsnyder/stock-watcher/README.md

 ```

 ## Database

+### Heroku
+An easy method creating a postgres database is using the free `hobby-dev` version of [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#using-the-cli).
+The method `ConnectHeroku` Will utilize the database URI that you created with the heroku app, so place that in your `.env` file.

+### Local
-I recommend you follow [this](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) tutorial on how to create a database and user profile in postgres.
+I recommend you follow [this](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) tutorial on how to create a database and user profile in postgres to run a local database.
 The same database that you create with those commands will be the one you put in the `.env` file

+### Stocks Table

 The database that you will be using for this project will have a single table: `stocks`.
 The table columns and types are as follows
 ```